 - Exercise academic integrity and honesty at all times.
 Copying, plagiarizing, or cheating is never acceptable.

 How can parents help?

-⦁ Emphasize academics first.
-Practice and game schedules may make it necessary for “academic time” during the evening, weekends, and holidays.
+- Emphasize academics first.
+Practice and game schedules may make it necessary for “academic time” during the evenings, weekends, and holidays.

 Academic Probation Policy